briandrum/codes.forchagrin.com/_chapters/chapter-1107-definitions.md

 ## 1107.160   Planning and zoning code

-“Planning and Zoning Code”, or “this Code” means Ordinance 1963-586, passed December 9, 1963, as amended, which is codified as Titles One to Five of this Part Eleven - Planning and Zoning Code.
+"Planning and Zoning Code", or "this Code" means Ordinance 1963-586, passed December 9, 1963, as amended, which is codified as Titles One to Five of this Part Eleven - Planning and Zoning Code.
 (Ord.
 2019-39.
 Passed 8-13-19.)